Lagrang3/network-watch/README.md

 - Python 3.12+
 - `uv` (recommended) or pip

-Dependencies are declared at the top of `test.py` and will be installed automatically when using `uv run --script`.
+Dependencies are declared at the top of `test.py` using PEP 723 inline script metadata and will be installed automatically when using `uv run --script`.

 ## Adding New Task Types

-New task types can be added by implementing a function with the signature:
+New task types can be added by implementing a function with this signature:

 ```python
 def run_my_task(task: Task) -> tuple[bool, str]:
     ...
 ```

-and registering it in the `TASK_RUNNERS` dictionary.
+and registering it in the `TASK_RUNNERS` dictionary inside `test.py`.